Susan La Flesche Picotte: Temperance

-In addition to caring for her people's immediate medical problems, Picotte sought to educate her community about preventive medicine and other public health issues, including temperance.
+In addition to caring for the Omaha people's immediate medical problems, Picotte sought to educate her community about preventive medicine and other public health issues, including temperance.
 Alcoholism was a serious problem on the Omaha reservation, and a personal one for Picotte: her husband Henry was an alcoholic.
-Disreputable whites used alcohol to take advantage of Omahas while making land deals.
+White businesspeople used alcohol to take advantage of Omahas while making land deals.
 Picotte, as reservation physician and a prominent member of the community, was well aware of the damage such practices caused.
 La Flesche supported measures such as coercion and punishment to dissuade individuals from alcohol consumption within the Omaha community.
 Under her father's rule, a secret police system was instilled which supported corporal punishment to discipline those who consumed alcohol.

-Picotte campaigned against alcohol, giving lectures about the virtues of temperance, and embracing coercive efforts as well, such as prohibition.
-In the early 1890s, she campaigned for a prohibition law in Thurston County, which did not pass, in part because of unscrupulous liquor dealers who took advantage of illiterate Omahas by handing them ballot tickets with "Against Prohibition" on them.
-Other sources claim that the Indian men were bribed with liquor from white men.
+Picotte campaigned against alcohol consumption, giving lectures about the virtues of temperance, and embracing coercive efforts as well, such as prohibition.
+In the early 1890s, she campaigned for a prohibition law in Thurston County, which did not pass, in part because some liquor dealers took advantage of illiterate Omahas by handing them ballot tickets with "Against Prohibition" on them.
+Other sources claim that the Native men were bribed with liquor from white men.
 Later, she lobbied for the Meilklejohn Bill, which would outlaw the sale of alcohol to any recipient of allotted land whose property was still held in trust by the government.
 The Meiklejohn Bill became law in January 1897 but proved nearly impossible to enforce.

 Picotte continued to fight against alcohol for the rest of her life, and when the peyote religion arrived on the Omaha reservation in the early 1900s, she gradually accepted it as a means of fighting alcoholism, as many members of the peyote religion were able to reconnect with their spiritual traditions and reject alcoholic ambitions.